KingdomsOfArilann/wiki-content/faq/JoiningTheServer.md

 # Joining Origins Rebirth

-Follow these steps to join us:
+Follow these steps to join us: test

 ---